luontola/clojure-native-image-agent/README.md

 use [build-time initialization](https://www.graalvm.org/reference-manual/native-image/ClassInitialization/)
 for all Clojure namespaces when compiling it with GraalVM Native Image.
 We would like `native-image-agent` to not report about the reflection and resource usages that happen during Clojure namespace loading.
-Also we would like to generate the correct list of classes to put in `--initialize-at-build-time`, i.e. all Clojure classes and the Java classes which were used during Clojure namespace loading.
+Also we would like to generate the correct list of classes to put in `--initialize-at-build-time`, i.e. all Clojure namespaces and the Java classes which were used during Clojure namespace loading.

-This Java agent can help with that.
-You can give it the main class of your Clojure application as parameter, and it will load the Clojure namespaces and track all classes that were loaded, before letting `native-image-agent` do its work.
+That's where this Java agent comes in.
+You give it the main class of your Clojure application as a parameter, and it will initialize the Clojure namespaces and track all classes that were loaded, before letting `native-image-agent` do its thing.
 As a result, you get a list of classes to `--initialize-at-build-time`, and the configuration files generated by `native-image-agent` will be shorter.

 ## Using